jrfoell/docker-php52-xdebug/README.md

 MySQL will be accessible on port 3307, so there should be no need to shutdown other MySQL services.

-XDebug is setup to connect on port 9001 on IP 10.254.254.254 - which I normally set up as a loopback alias for virtual machines (http://www.foell.org/justin/virtualbox-connect-to-ubuntu-host-served-website/).
+XDebug is setup to connect on port 9001 on IP 10.254.254.254 - which I normally set up as a [loopback alias for virtual machines](http://www.foell.org/justin/virtualbox-connect-to-ubuntu-host-served-website/).

-You can override the XDebug settings and other values with a [docker-compose.override.yml](https://docs.docker.com/compose/extends/) file.
+You can override the XDebug settings and other docker values mentioned on this page with a [docker-compose.override.yml](https://docs.docker.com/compose/extends/) file.

 My VSCode/XDebug configuration looks like this:
 ```